 maze of narrow streets and pass by the Praça da República, a tree-lined

 square surrounded by cafés and shops.
 Also known as Jogo da Bola, this

 is a lively meeting spot during the summer, hosting live music concerts.

 Around the area are also several seafood restaurants and trendy bars

 where you can stop for a drink, like Jukebox or Hemingway’s.

-Near Ericeira, there’s a small town called Mafra which is worth the visit.
+Near Ericeira, there’s a small town called Mafra which is worth visiting.
 The main attraction here is the Palácio Nacional de Mafra, an 18th-century palace featuring more than 1000 rooms.
 There’s a hunting room filled with antlers, a gaming room with billiard tables, and many others decorated with frescoed ceilings and lavish furniture.
-But the most memorable room of all is the library which contains around 36,000 book volumes.
+But the most memorable room of all is the library, which contains around 36,000 book volumes.
 Attached to the palace is a basilica featuring one of the biggest collections of bells in the world.